-- a) where a family have just moved address; - b) where it is agreed by the Governing Body, that individual circumstances apply and the delay was reasonable given the circumstances of the case.
+- a) where a family have just moved address, (refer to Information for Parents booklet); - b) where it is agreed by the school improvement board, that individual circumstances apply and the delay was reasonable given the circumstances of the case;

 In each case supporting documentary evidence will be required.

 In all other circumstances, or if the application is not received until after the date set out in the scheme, late applications will receive a lower priority, and will only be considered after the applications received (or deemed to be) on time.